imuffat/SandBoxNetworkProject/README.md

 Ubuntu Desktop 22.04(Management)
 Ubuntu Server 22.04(Gateway Router)
 Bitnami Opencart(Webserver)
 Security Information and Event Management (SIEM) system for log ingestion and analysis.
-Network analysis tools (such as Wireshark) are used to capture and examine network traffic.
+Network Monitoring tool(Zabbix), Network analysis tools (such as Wireshark) are used to capture and examine network traffic.
 Telemetry generation tools to create realistic network traffic and attack scenarios.